995qa/tf2ft-rebase/README.md

 # Team Fortress 2: Field Tested
-This mod uses BF2's codebase, which adds many new features to TF2.

 > [!WARNING]
 > - This mod uses BF2's codebase, which adds many new features to TF2.